UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/ishika/logs.md

 ### Cycle Goal Review
 This cycle was short so I didnt make a lot of progress.
-I did encounter some other axios errors that I spent a decent chunk of time troubleshooting it.
+I did encounter some other axios errors that I spent a decent chunk of time troubleshooting.
 I finished making any relevant changes to the Component/Table branch.
 I also did start working on the FAQ page.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * I am going to make any changes necessary for Component/Table branch to be merged in dev branch.